Kamona-WD/fortify-windmill/README.md

 ## Side note

 I know my English is horrible so please forgive me.
-I hope you will understand what I want to say in this read me file
+I hope you will understand what I want to say in this read me file.

 ### Screenshots